-Seek medical treatment and call a personal injury attorney.
-Do not sign any papers from your or the other driver’s insurance company until you have consulted an attorney.
-Do not give a recorded statement to an insurance adjustor or agent without talking to an attorney first.
+- Do not give a recorded statement to an insurance adjuster or agent without talking to an attorney first.
 As tempting as it is to be forthcoming, you can only hurt yourself.
-“You only have once chance to recover damages from an accident.
-Don’t squander that chance by being in a hurry,’’ says our firm founder, John Foy.

-You may be in a hurry to get the accident behind you, but you may not even know the extent of your injuries for a while.
+You only have one chance to recover damages from an accident.
+Don’t squander that chance by being in a hurry.
+You may not even know the extent of your injuries for a while.
 Head-on collisions tend to damage the brain and spine, the types of injuries that often are not immediately apparent.

 to find a John Foy office near you